-Peer review is undertaken at the discretion of the editor and is anonymous; authors receive copies of the reviewers' comments.
+Double-blind peer review is undertaken at the discretion of the editor.
 Peer review is also undertaken if requested in advance by an author concerned to satisfy the demands of the academic job market.
 Symposium contributions, replies, and rejoinders are not usually subject to peer review, although they may be rejected as inappropriate and the editor may, as with all articles, suggest revisions.

 4. All articles in Critical Review, including review essays, are expected to be substantial and serious contributions to scholarly discussion.
 We do not publish "opinion pieces" or short book reviews.
 Book reviewers and symposium participants, like all contributors, are expected to set forth the relevant aspects of their topic in detail before providing their own rigorously argued, evidentially supported response.

-5. Audience: Critical Review's readers are scholars and advanced students of the social sciences.
+5. Audience: Critical Review's readers are scholars and advanced students of political theory, history, and the social sciences.
 Specialization makes the most technical aspects of some disciplines inaccessible to nonspecialists.
-While we publish research papers, technical jargon, mathematics, topics of interest only to experts, econometric analyses, and visual displays that merely re-express ideas presented verbally should be avoided.
+We publish research papers but technical jargon, mathematics, topics of interest only to experts, econometric analyses, and visual displays that merely re-express ideas presented verbally should be avoided.
 The last point is particularly important.
 Tables and figures never speak for themselves, and should be explained in the text of any paper.
 Once the explanation is there, ask yourself if the table or figure is really necessary.

 6. Tone: Although Critical Review is not a specialized research organ, it is a scholarly journal that attempts to foster the dispassionate exploration of political and cultural issues.
 It seeks to consider alternative points of view respectfully and sympathetically.
 Ideological and personal polemics have no place in its pages.

 In review essays, the first mention of a book should include parenthetically: (city: publisher, year).
-Subsequent page references need not include the book's author, unless more than one book is being reviewed.
+Subsequent page references need not include the book's author.

 8. Article length: 4000 words (@ 20 double-spaced pages in a 12-point font) is usually the minimum required to explore a topic in appropriate depth.
 We can accommodate longer manuscripts if necessary.